cartesi/docs/cartesi-rollups/tutorials/machine-learning.md

     Your browser does not support video tags.
 </video> -->

 ## Retrieving outputs

-The `sunodo send generic` sends a notice containing a payload to the Rollup Server's `/notice` endpoint.
+The `cartesi send generic` sends a notice containing a payload to the Rollup Server's `/notice` endpoint.

 :::note querying noticees
 Notice payloads will be returned in hexadecimal format; developers will need to decode these to convert them into plain text.